therealmko/Domoticz_Wifi_presence_checker/README.md

   - This script is not compatible with python 3 (yet) and is tested on python 2.7
   - This scripts assumes you have a SNMP capable [dd-wrt router](http://dd-wrt.com/).
 It's tested with various dd-wrt versions on various routers.
     To turn it on in the dd-wrt GUI go to *"services" tab, enable SNMP, set it up like you want and hit "Save" and "Apply Settings"*
-  - To run on RPI with standard Domoticz image add these packages from a shell prompt : *sudo apt-get install python libsnmp-python*
+  - To run on RPI with standard Domoticz image add these packages from a shell prompt : *sudo apt-get install python snmp libsnmp-python*

 * Configuration
   - check_device_online.py takes the following parameters: